JULIERAJ/KIDS-FIRST-v2/developerNameList.md

-# Here is a list of developers that contributed in developing this application.
+# Here is a list of developers involved in the development of this application.

 YanBin Yuan

 Ehsan Elgendi